xhubio/nanook-website/docs/tutorials/createWriter.md

   - Create an instance of the csv writer.

-  - The 'createDefaultWriter()' function returns an array with one default writer.
-So we just get the first writer from the array.
+  - The 'createDefaultWriter()' function returns an array with one default writer, so we just get the first writer from the array.

   - Create an array with both writers.
 The writers are executed in the given order, so only the first writer needs to create the output directory.

 Now run the execution again.
 Afterwards, you will find an additional file called 'person.csv' in the result directory.